MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 | Zoom    | zoom.us-F576B427_j0dtdqw38r40m!App          |
 | YouTube | www.youtube.com-756BE99A_pd8mbgmqs65xy!App  |

-See [Appendix A](#appendix-a-surface-hub-start-menu-modified-for-progressive-web-apps) for the modified Start layout XML.

 > [!TIP]
 > See [Appendix B](#appendix-b-extract-appusermodelids-from-installed-apps) for instructions on obtaining the AppUserModelID for other apps installed on Surface Hub.